rjbultitude/theconditionalorchestra/README.md

 ##Plans

+Change the order of the display items.
+Consider grouping them into instrument types

+Consider using a state manager to update the humid arpeggio and display (chords)

-Consider using a data input for the order the chords play in perhaps.
+Consider using a data input for the order the chords play in perhaps - could be `cloudCover`

 Consider only playing humid arpeggio when the inversions are being used

 Consider only playing rain arpeggio when the inversions are being used

-Update logic as described in App Logic and spreadsheet
+Update logic App Logic and spreadsheet

-Consider using a state manager to update the humid arpeggio and display (chords)

 Consider reflow of program flow so that the maximum number of octaves for _all_ sounds is determined and then one master array used for all (this is on `feature/webworker`)